kienerj/kienerj.github.io/_posts/2020-07-27-depiction-scaling-rdkit.md

 ## Scaling the bond length

 The issue can be resolved by scaling the bond length to approximately the correct value of 1.5.
 I need to add that convenience functions like `MolToImage` fix the issue automatically at the cost of losing flexibility in controlling the drawing.
 If these functions are good enough, you don't need to worry about this problem.
-Ok,now show me the code!
+Another option to easily fix the issue is to regenerate the 2D coordinates but that will destroy the original orientation of the drawing.
+The goal here is to show the molecules in the same orientation as they were originally drawn.
+Ok, now show me the code already!
 OK, here you go.
 This should be used in the context of a notebook.

 ```python
 import rdkit